On the first morning in our new home in Tokyo, we sat down to breakfast and solemnly poured drinking yoghurt over our cereal.

 You do not have to be a member to go and look at the club noticeboard; it is just by the recreation desk and is probably the best place to look for domestic help with references.
 Predominantly Filippina, most helpers will speak good English; they need to be 'sponsored' by their official employer but are usually available for extra work on a 'freelance' basis.
 Rates are set at Western prices and if you wish to sponsor a full time housekeeper or nanny it is best to go through your company or an agency as it is quite an involved process.

 Health care is not a big issue, there are some good English-speaking doctors.
 The most popular amongst expats can be found at Tokyo Medical and Surgical Clinic which is just opposite Tokyo Tower (use their car park!) and has a good range of specialists.
 Tokyo has one of the lowest rates of infant mortality in the world and any criticisms I've heard from new mums tend to be about 'over fussiness' rather than anything more sinister.
-There are American-trained dentists for adults and children (the famous Kakuz in Hiroo has tiny dental chairs with videos in the ceiling and 'goody bags' that make going there a real treat).
+There are also American-trained, English-speaking dentists for adults and children.

 Navigating the City and Japan